camuthig/smartcar_api/README.md

 Test coverage can be calculated using Istanbul with: `npm run-script coverage`

 Test coverage information is generated and sent off to Coveralls on each push.
 This can be done locally by setting COVERALL_REPO_TOKEN environment variable and running `npm run-script coveralls`

-## Manually Hitting the API
-A Postman collection has been created for hitting localhost APIs for quick checks of work.
-Find the collection [here](https://www.getpostman.com/collections/4902a929412c7bebfa7e)